OPEC, oil nations agree to nearly 10M barrel cut amid virus

 Video aired by the Saudi-owned satellite channel Al-Arabiya showed the moment that Saudi Energy Minister Prince Abdulaziz bin Salman, a son of King Salman, assented to the deal.

-But it had not been smiles and laughs for weeks after OPEC+ failed in March to reach an agreement on production cuts, sending prices tumbling.
-Saudi Arabia sharply criticized Russia days earlier over what it described as comments critical of the kingdom, which finds itself trying to appease U.S. President Donald Trump, a longtime OPEC critic.
+But it had not been smiles and laughs for weeks after the so-called OPEC+ group of OPEC members and other nations failed in March to reach an agreement on production cuts, sending prices tumbling.
+Saudi Arabia sharply criticized Russia days earlier over what it described as comments critical of the kingdom, which finds itself trying to appease Trump, a longtime OPEC critic.

 Even U.S. senators had warned Saudi Arabia to find a way to boost prices as American shale firms face far-higher production costs.
 American troops had been deployed to the kingdom for the first time since the Sept.
 11, 2001, attacks over concerns of Iranian retaliation amid regional tensions.

-Iran’s Oil Ministry confirmed the 9.7 million cut for May and June.
-It said the so-called OPEC+ countries agree to have Mexico reduce its output by 100,000 barrels only for those two months.
-That had been a sticking point for the accord meant to boost global energy prices.
+U.S. producers have already been reducing output.
+The American Petroleum Institute lauded Sunday’s global pact, saying it will help get other nations’ state-owned oil production to follow the lead of U.S. producers that are trying to adjust to plunging demand.

+Brouillette said the U.S. did not make commitments of its own production cuts, but was able to show the obvious — that plunging demand because of the pandemic is expected to slash U.S. oil production.

-Iranian Oil Minister Bijan Zanganeh also told state television that Kuwait, Saudi Arabia and the United Arab Emirates would cut another 2 million barrels of oil a day between them atop the OPEC+ deal to help re-balance the markets.
+Iranian Oil Minister Bijan Zanganeh also told state television that Kuwait, Saudi Arabia and the United Arab Emirates would cut another 2 million barrels of oil a day between them atop the OPEC+ deal.
 The three countries did not immediately acknowledge the cut themselves, though Zanganeh attended the video conference.

-“The minister of Saudi Arabia said that the Saudi Arabia, Kuwait and the UAE agreed to reduce more two million barrels than the agreement voluntarily,” Zanganeh said.
-“We hope that the market returns to a balanced way.”

-Nigeria’s Petroleum Resources Ministry said in a statement that the other cuts would stand in the deal, meaning an 8 million barrel per day cut from July through the end of the year and a 6 million barrel cut for 16 months beginning in 2021.
+Officials said other planned cuts would stand in the deal, meaning an 8 million barrel per day cut from July through the end of the year and a 6 million barrel cut for 16 months beginning in 2021.

-“This will enable the rebalancing of the oil markets and the expected rebound of prices by $15 per barrel in the short term,” the ministry said in a statement.
+“This will enable the rebalancing of the oil markets and the expected rebound of prices by $15 per barrel in the short term,” said a statement from Nigeria’s oil ministry.

-Mexico had initially blocked the deal but its president, Andrés Manuel López Obrador, had said Friday that he had agreed with U.S. President Donald Trump that the U.S. will compensate what Mexico cannot add to the proposed cuts.
+Mexico had initially blocked the deal but its president, Andrés Manuel López Obrador, had said Friday that he had agreed with Trump that the U.S. will compensate what Mexico cannot add to the proposed cuts.

 “The big Oil Deal with OPEC Plus is done.
 This will save hundreds of thousands of energy jobs in the United States,” Trump said in a tweet.
 “I would like to thank and congratulate President Putin of Russia and King Salman of Saudi Arabia.”

 The Kremlin said President Vladimir Putin held a joint call with Trump and Saudi King Salman to express support of the deal.
-It also said he spoke separately with Trump in which they continued to discuss the oil market situation, as well as other issues.
+It also said Putin spoke separately with Trump about the oil market and other issues.

 “The pure size of the cut is unprecedented, but, then again, so is the impact the coronavirus is having on demand,” said Mohammed Ghulam, an energy analyst at Raymond James.